 - Enabling Varnish without configuring Breeze - Varnish and Breeze need to work together.
 If you run Breeze without telling it Varnish is active, it will not send purge signals and visitors will see stale cached pages after you update content.

-- Picking the wrong server region - A server in New York serving mostly European visitors adds 80-120ms of latency per request regardless of how optimised everything else is.
+- Picking the wrong server region - A server in New York serving mostly European visitors adds 80 to 120 ms of latency per request regardless of how optimized everything else is.
 Check your traffic's geographic distribution before deploying.

 - Scaling RAM but not CPU - On WooCommerce sites, CPU is usually the bottleneck before RAM.
 Check your CPU usage graph first rather than defaulting to adding RAM.